The symptoms are similar, but a few key clues can tell you which disease you're dealing with.

 While you can’t stop a cold or allergies once they start, you don’t have to suffer for weeks until things pass.
 You can manage your cold and allergy symptoms with some tried-and-true remedies or over-the-counter medications.

 Common Cold Treatments

 Colds can be over before you know it.
 By the time symptoms drag you down, the virus could be on its way out.
 For colds that linger, the most common treatments are:

 - Rest – Take it easy to help with the fatigue and weakness, and let your immune system do its job.
 Rest is always a good idea when you’re fighting a bug, so enjoy the extra z’s.

-- Pain relievers – For Adults Acetaminophen is best for relieving cold symptoms.
+- Pain relievers and fever reducers – Acetaminophen is best for relieving cold symptoms.
 Take some Tylenol for any aches and pains.
 Ibuprofen and naproxen work better if you have a fever and also help relieve sore throat and body aches.

 - Decongestants and nasal sprays – Over-the-counter cold medications help your runny, stuffy nose by drying out and clearing up your nasal passages and postnasal drip.
 They may come as a pill, spray or rinse.

 - Cough suppressants – A cough is productive.
 It’s your body’s way of clearing mucus and germs from your throat and lungs.
 But if your cough is interfering with your sleep or severely affecting your day, cough syrup can provide temporary relief.

 - Water – Yep, good ol’ H2O!
 Water also helps with congestion and allows your mucus to flow freely.
 Drink plenty of water and avoid alcohol and caffeine to stay hydrated until your cold is gone.
 And if a sore throat accompanies your cold, gargle warm salt water to soothe it.